stephenp24/irtree/TECHNICAL.md

 ## Resolving

-A more interesting topic is the main usage of `sconfig`, that is to get all contributing nodes from a `path hierarchy`.
+A more interesting topic is the main usage of `irtree`, that is to get all contributing nodes from a `path hierarchy`.

 > **_NOTE:_** Path hierarchy refers to all the nodes that contributes in the path, this